ludwig/docker-aptly/README.md

     Also you can use `--driver` option.
 By default it equals to `local`.
 More info is [here](https://docs.docker.com/engine/extend/legacy_plugins/#volume-plugins#volume-plugins).

-2. If you want to customize image or build the container locally, check out this repository and build after **otherwise skip this step**:
+2. If you want to customize image or build the container locally, check out this repository and build, **otherwise skip this step** and use prepared image from [`dockerhub`](https://hub.docker.com/r/smirart/aptly/):

     ```bash
     git clone https://github.com/urpylka/docker-aptly.git
     docker build docker-aptly --tag smirart/aptly:latest
     ```

-    If you decide build I suggest you use [`docker-compose`](#build--run-locally) commands.
+    If you decide build I suggest use [`docker-compose`](#manage-locally) commands.
 It will build own image before use.

 3. Then generate keypair.
 It makes for keep `GPG_PASSWORD` separately from keyring.
 Keep `GPG_PASSWORD` in safely.
 If you already have keypair, it won't regenerate that.
-It command will download prepared image from [`dockerhub`](https://hub.docker.com/r/smirart/aptly/):

     ```bash
     docker run --rm --log-driver=none \